docsforadobe/after-effects-plugin-guide/docs/audio/audio-specific-float-slider-variables.rst

 Curve Tolerance
 ================================================================================

-Curve tolerance is used by After Effects to subdivide the audio effects’ time-variant parameters.
+Curve tolerance is used by After Effects to subdivide the audio effects' time-variant parameters.
 Set this to zero for default behavior (or for non-audio ``FLOAT_SLIDER`` parameters).

 ----